 If you wish to download Marriage Notice Forms (M10), these may be obtained from the website of the National Records of Scotland.

-Please note the notice period will increase from 14 clear days to 28 clear days from 1 March 2015.
+Please note the notice period has now increased to 28 clear days.

 Completed Marriage Notices can be posted to Glasgow Registration Office along with the relevant documents and fee.

 The following information gives general guidance only and should not be treated as a complete and authoritative statement of the law.